sparkflows/sparkflows-docs/docs/processors/01-InputOutput/01-Connectors/executeQueryInSnowFlake.rst

 Execute Query In SnowFlake
 ===========

-This node executes query in Snowflake
+This node executes query in Snowflake.

 Output
 --------------
-Dataframe created from the data read in from Snowflake
+DataFrame created from the data read in from Snowflake.

 Type
 ---------

-dataset
+Dataset

 Class
 ---------